Yinnerston/Untitled-Gundam-Game/docs/frontend/03_css.md

 Dimensions: Attaching a unit to a number makes it a dimension.
 - Lengths are dimensions that refer to distance
-- Absolute length: Lengths revolving around a fixed base value
+- **Absolute length**: Lengths revolving around a fixed base value
   - `cm`, `mm`, `Q` (Quarter-millimeters), `in` (inches)
   - `pc` (Pica: 1/6 of an inch)
   - `pt` (Point: 1/72th of an inch)
   - `px` (Pixel: 1/96th of an inch)
-- Relative Length: Lengths revolving around a resizable base value (relative lengths are like percentages)
+- **Relative Length**: Lengths revolving around a resizable base value (relative lengths are like percentages)
   - Relative to font-size:
     - `em`: Relative to current font size
     - `ex`: Height of the letter "x" == 0.5em